 - Find your most recent bill, because you'll need two specific pieces of information from the bill - your 'Account Number' and your 'Service Address'.
 You can find these on the sample bill below.

-electricity plans available to Toledo Edison customers
+- Check out electricity plans available to Toledo Edison customers

 - Pick a supplier based on our ratings and customer reviews.